 Protect yourself and others from COVID-19

-COVID-19 is a newly discovered infectious disease caused by the coronavirus.
-The virus and the disease it causes were unknown before the outbreak in Wuhan (China) in December 2019.
+COVID-19 is an infectious disease caused by the coronavirus.
+The novel virus and the disease it causes were not known until an outbreak in Wuhan, China, in December 2019.
 The most common symptoms of COVID-19 are fever, fatigue, sore throat, dry cough and shortness of breath.
-The disease can spread from an infected person to others through tiny airborne droplets from coughing, exhaling in close proximity, or sneezing.
-In most cases the incubation period ranges from 1 to 14 days, but is most often around 5 days.
+The disease can spread from an infected person to others by tiny airborne droplets through coughing, exhalation, or sneezing.
+In most cases, the incubation period is between 1 and 14 days, but most often around 5 days.

-- Monitor your health and do not go to work if you display signs of respiratory infection (coughing, sore throat, high body temperature);
+- Monitor your health and do not go to work if you display signs of respiratory infection (coughing, sore throat, raised body temperature);

 - Wash your hands frequently with soap, water and alcohol-based hand disinfectants;